Blog

 • People wanting flexibility rather than a lump sum

-A credit card provides a revolving credit limit.
-You borrow up to the limit, repay some or all of the balance, and reuse the available credit.
-Interest is charged only on the amount used.
+A credit card provides access to a revolving credit limit.
+You can make purchases up to the limit, repay some or all of the balance, and continue using the available credit.

 • Flexible access to funds